 Acronyms & Abbreviations

-The following acronyms and abbreviations may appear in this document, and do appear in one or more of the background documents developed as part of this updated Shoreline Master Program.
+The following acronyms and abbreviations may appear in this document and do appear in one or more of the background documents developed as part of this updated Shoreline Master Program.
 If used in this document, the first appearance in the text is marked with the symbol.

 BAS: best available science